 In-Home Care Services for Patients with MS – Multiple Sclerosis

-The causes are unknown however it is believed that infection by a slow moving virus or abnormalities with the immune system are related to the disease.
+The causes are unknown, however, it is believed that infection by a slow-moving virus or abnormalities with the immune system are related to the disease.
 MS can be one of the most disabling of the neurological diseases that strike young adults during their most productive years (20-40 years of age).
-A number of MS patients have little or no disability for many years after diagnosis.
+Although a number of MS patients have little or no disability for many years after diagnosis.

 Signs and symptoms of Multiple Sclerosis can include:

 - Skin breakdown related to immobility, sensory loss, and spasms

 - Slurring of words